AEC Application Process

 Alternatively, you can request a pre-review of your application by the Animal Welfare Officer at any time.

-Submissions will not be accepted after the below closing dates unless extremely urgent, they will be held over for the next scheduled meeting.
+Submission of new applications and amendments will not be accepted after the below closing dates unless extremely urgent, they will be held over for the next scheduled meeting.

 Closing Date to